 Hotel Collection benefits

-If you use your card to book at least two consecutive nights (via American Express' Hotel Collection site), you'll get a credit at checkout, for each dollar spent on eligible changes (up to $75).
+If you use your card to book at least two consecutive nights (via the American Express' Hotel Collection site), you'll get a credit at checkout - for each dollar spent on eligible changes (up to $75).
 Qualifying charges include incidentals like dining, spa purchases and resort activities.
 Terms and limitations apply.

 Reconsider that AAA membership.
 This card provides complimentary 24/7 roadside assistance (towing up to 10 miles, winching, flat-tire change if you have a spare, jump starts, fuel delivery up to 2 gallons and lock-out service) anywhere in the U.S. and Canada.
-You can use this service up to four times a year.
+American Express will cover the cost of those services up to four times a year.
 Note that this excludes rental vehicles, motorcycles, taxicabs, trucks and other types of vehicles.

 Car Rental Loss and Damage Insurance

-Next time you rent a car, remember that American Express offers secondary collision coverage on eligible rentals when you pay with your Gold Card.
-Plus you also get the 24/7 roadside assistance.
+Next time you rent a car, remember that American Express offers secondary collision coverage on eligible rentals when you pay with your Premier Rewards Gold Card.

 Luggage Insurance - Up To $1,250